bchen022/BoardHero/README.md

 * LCD display screen
 * dual color 8x8 LED matrix
 * shift register
-* ATmega1284 microcontroller.
+* ATmega1284 microcontroller

-The program files were written in Atmel Studios.
+The program files were written in Atmel Studios 6.1.

 ##User Guide
 * Controls: There are 6 buttons, 2 along a top row and 4 along the bottom row.